A safe home, free from fear.

 Q. How do I get into a refuge?

-A. When you call our Helpline (0118) 9504003, you will speak to a worker who will take all relevant information from you at that time.
-She will assess the risk to you currently and look at your needs and then a decision will be made.
+A. When you call our Helpline 0118 950 4003, you will speak to a worker who will take all relevant information from you at that time.
 The workers will then discuss with you about how you can travel to the refuge.
-You will be told to go to a safe meeting place and make contact with the Helpline again.

 Q. What happens if I have no money to travel?

-A. We will explore lots of ideas with you about where you may be able to access money.
+A. We will support you to travel to refuge if you need it.
 If you have children, you may be able to collect a travel warrant from social services.
 We may even allow the police to bring you to they door of the refuge as long as this is a safe option for you.

 Q. Will I be able to bring all my children, including my son?

-A. You will be able to bring children up to the age of 18; however, we will only take male children up to the age of 17years.
-There are a number of options we would discuss with you if you have an older male child.
+A. You will be able to bring children up to the age of 18; however, we are only take boys up to the age of 17 years.
+There are a number of options we would discuss with you if you have an older son.
 If your child is over 18 and needs support, then they may be able to move into the refuge on their own.

 Q. What will happen to my pet?